Best Travel Websites

 Gadling.com is another interesting website with user-generated content, providing travel information and blogs on a variety of travel-related topics.

-Journeywoman.com is a great resource for women travelers of all ages and backgrounds.
+Journeywoman.com is a resource for women travelers of all ages and backgrounds.
 The site is filled with articles, advice, and resources for the solo traveler as well as for those who wish to share in women-friendly group travel.
 WanderlustandLipstick.com, hosted by Beth Whitman, is a rich and growing blog and resource for women travelers.

 Travel With a Challenge, www.travelwithachallenge.com, is the website of Transitions Abroad’s senior travel editor Alison Gardner, featuring selected alternative travel programs as well as articles, links, and news.